leejyphoebe/ai-commons-watcher/docs/nscc-syncthing-setup.md

 - This is the officially supported Syncthing workflow
 - CLI-only configuration is intentionally avoided for reliability
 - Docker is required only on the Host Server, not NSCC

+### Do I Need to Access the Syncthing GUI Again?
+No.
+After:
+- Devices are paired
+- Folder paths are configured
+- Syncthing is running inside `tmux`

+The Syncthing GUI is **not required** for normal operation.

+The GUI is only needed for:
+- Initial setup
+- Debugging (rare)

 ---